+The Russian landing took place after the war had ended.
+It was on the afternoon of 9 May, when five Soviet motor torpedo boats with about a hundred marines on board took Rønne harbour without a fight.
 The German forces did not put up any resistance.
 Among the German officers on the quay was Wuthmann's chief of staff.
-The war had ended the previous evening at 21:00 on 8 May. [historical context]
+The war had ended the previous evening at 21:00 on 8 May.
+84 [historical context]

 On 1 June 1945, one of the ships that shuttled back and forth between Rønne and Kolberg was sunk.
 This was the rescue ship Vesterhavet, which struck a mine just outside Kolberg harbour.
 Only eight of the 225 Soviet soldiers on board, and only one of the Danish crew of twelve, were rescued.
-The ships being used sailed German POWs away from Rønne and brought Soviet troops in the opposite direction. [>65km southeast]
+The ships being used sailed German POWs away from Rønne and brought Soviet troops in the opposite direction.
+85 [>65km southeast]